tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 After this (or if using another system that supports compiling with C++ 11), compile using the following format:
 `g++ -std=c++11 yourfile.cpp`

-##Scoped_ptr
+##Why Use Smart Pointers?
+Raw pointers must be self-managed.
+When you create them, you must delete them explicitly in the program.
+Forgetting to do so can cause major memory leaks!
+Deleting them yourself may not seem like a big deal, but doing so incorrectly can ruin the rest of your program.
+With smart pointers, the cleanup is done for you, meaning you don’t have to delete them!
+Each smart pointer has a unique set of instructions that determine when it will be deleted.

 ###When To Use
-As a rule of thumb, smart pointers should be used when there is ownership involved.
+Smart pointers should be used when there is ownership involved.
 To give an idea of ownership, say you have a program that has many functions.
 You declare your pointer in one of them, but two functions use a pointer to that same memory location.
 Gasp!
 Which function actually owns it and is responsible for it?